hartzler/crate/README.md

 ## Usage

     NAME:
        crate - manage containers and connections

     USAGE:
        crate [global options] command [command options] [arguments...]

     VERSION:
        0.1

     AUTHOR:
-        Author - matt@armada.io
+      Author - <matt@armada.io>

     COMMANDS:
        setup	create the network bridge [bridge-name]
        create	creates a new container
        run		start a process inside a container destroy	destroy the container
        pause	pause the container's processes
-        unpause	unpause the container's processes
+       resume	resume the container's processes
-        pids		list the pids of a container init		(internal) runs the init process inside the namespace help, h	Shows a list of commands or help for one command
+       pids		list the pids of a container status	show the status of a container help, h	Shows a list of commands or help for one command

     GLOBAL OPTIONS:
        --root "/var/lib/crate/containers"	root directory for containers
-        --log-file "crate.log"		set the log file to output logs to --debug				enable debug output in the logs --help, -h				show help
+       --log-file 				set the log file to output logs to --debug				enable debug output in the logs --help, -h				show help
        --version, -v			print the version

 ## Crate Image